 Two injuries were reported in this crash; however, the identities of the truck drivers involved were not released.

-The Law Offices of Shane Smith would like to wish all the truck drivers injured in these Georgia trucking accidents full and fast recoveries from their injuries.
+Shane Smith Law would like to wish all the truck drivers injured in these Georgia trucking accidents full and fast recoveries from their injuries.